upbound/provider-terraform/docs/monolith/Configuration.md

 ---
 # Configuration Options

-There are several ways to provide configurations to the official Terraform provider that will propagate to the underlying Terraform workspace.
+There are several ways to provide configurations to the Terraform provider that will propagate to the underlying Terraform workspace.
 In the following sections, we will cover the most common ones.